azher-alnabi/anime-stable-diffusion-docker-container/README.md

 * `--skip`: skip safety checker (default is the safety checker is on)
 * `--model [MODEL]`: the model used to render images (default is `Linaqruf/anything-v3-better-vae`)
 * `--scheduler [SCHEDULER]`: override the scheduler used to denoise the image (default `DPMSolverSinglestepScheduler`)
-* `--token [TOKEN]`: specify a Huggingface user access token at the command line instead of reading it from a file (default is a file)

 ## Outputs